b-amir/nightcrawler-vscode/README.md

 ![Theme Screenshot](https://raw.githubusercontent.com/theamirm/nightcrawler-vscode/master/scr.png)

-## Contribution
+## Contributing

-Do it!
+Feel free to dive in!
+Open an issue or submit Pull requests.

 ## Also available

-NightCrawler is also available for: Firefox Quantum | Telegram Desktop | Telegram Android
+NightCrawler is also available for: Firefox Quantum | Telegram Desktop | Telegram Android (Coming soon)